yehyunsuh/2022-BoostcampAITech/README.md

 Boostcamp AI Tech(2022.01.17 - 2022.06.17)
 - Currently in CV(Computer Vision👀) Track
 - Learning the basics of Deep Learning and CV
-- Implementing the theories learned into projects
+- Implementing the theories learned into various projects
 - Participating in variety of team projects related to CV

 ## 🧑‍💻 Projects